Third Session of Our Book Club: Youth, Culture, and Digital Rights // EU4YOUTH2ACT

-Last Thursday, May 22nd, we held the third session of our book club — and this time, we took on one of the most urgent and far-reaching topics of our digital age: The Age of Surveillance Capitalism by Shoshana Zuboff.
+Last Thursday, May 22nd, we held the third session of our Book Club — and this time, we took on one of the most urgent and far-reaching topics of our digital age: The Age of Surveillance Capitalism by Shoshana Zuboff.
+The event was hosted in person at Oma Lilo in Erfurt as part of Culture Goes Europe’s commitment under EU4YOUTH2ACT, aiming to strengthen digital literacy, civic competences, and cultural awareness among young people.

-Set in the warm and familiar space of Oma Lilo, our discussion focused on the book’s central argument — that a new form of economic power has emerged, one built on the systematic extraction and monetization of personal data.
+We then turned to selected excerpts from Zuboff’s book.
+Key themes emerged: the extraction and commodification of personal data, how privacy is eroded as human experience becomes raw material, and how much of this happens outside democratic oversight.
+Examples like algorithmic echo chambers and the influence of targeted data practices on individual behaviour and political discourse came up repeatedly.
 Zuboff describes surveillance capitalism as a logic that treats human experience as raw material, mined for behavioral data to predict and shape our actions.
 It’s not just about targeted advertising; it’s about controlling the future — of markets, societies, and even individual autonomy.

 Unpacking Surveillance Capitalism